 To date, there have been no detectable levels of MDNA55 in the blood stream, nor any evidence of significant systemic toxicity following treatment.
 There have been no deaths attributed to MDNA55.
 Adverse events (AEs) have been primarily neurological which were generally transient and an aggravation of pre-existing neurological deficits anticipated in this patient population.

-Medicenna has recently completed enrolment in a Phase 2 clinical trial with MDNA55 for the treatment of rGBM at nine clinical sites in the United States.
+Medicenna completed enrolment in a Phase 2 clinical trial with MDNA55 for the treatment of rGBM at nine clinical sites in the United States in April 2019.

 The primary endpoint of the study is median Overall Survival (mOS) comparing a null survival rate of 8.0 months (based on historical control) with an alternative pursue rate of 11.5 months (1-sided alpha = 0.10 and 80% power for 46 ITT subjects).
 The secondary endpoint is objective response rate (ORR) assessed by the modified Response Assessment in Neuro-Oncology (mRANO)-based criteria incorporating advanced imaging modalities according to a null response rate of 6% with alternative pursue rate of 18% (1-sided alpha = 0.10 and 80% power for at least 35 subjects evaluable for response).
 IL4R expression levels in tumor biopsies and their potential impact on patient outcomes following treatment with MDNA55, were and are being retrospectively evaluated.